Coherent Information Phase Transition in a Noisy Quantum Circuit

-The proxy $\chi$ resembles the “quantum” cross entropy introduced in Ref.~\cite{li2023}, with the notable distinction that ancilla qubits are introduced dynamically in this context.
-Furthermore, while this proxy does not reveal MIPT, it proves to be a robust indicator of the coherent information transition.
-As demonstrated in Supplemental Material~\cite{supp}, $\chi$, akin to the coherent information, is directly related to the free energy difference between distinct boundary conditions imposed on the bottom boundary.
-This dependency drives a sharp transition in $\chi$ from $0$ to $1$.
-Physically, this probe reflects the distinguishability of different initial states by leveraging access to both the measurement outcomes and the final state of the ancilla qubits.
-In the recoverable phase, the initial information is preserved, and we therefore expect $\chi=0$, corresponding to perfect distinguishability.
-Conversely, in the irrecoverable phase, the initial information becomes erased, causing $\chi$ to approach 1.
+where $\mathbb{E}_{\mathcal{C}}$ represents averaging over different circuit realizations.
+It resembles the ``quantum'' cross entropy introduced in Ref.~\cite{li2023}, with the notable distinction that ancilla qubits introduced dynamically during the evolution, rather than being present from the beginning.
+Furthermore, while $\chi$ does not reveal MIPT, it is a robust indicator of the coherent information transition.
+Intuitively, this probe reflects the distinguishability of different initial states by leveraging access to both the measurement outcomes and the final state of the ancilla qubits.
+In the recoverable phase, the initial information is preserved, and therefore we expect $\chi=0$, corresponding to perfect distinguishability.
+In contrast, in the irrecoverable phase, the initial information is erased, causing $\chi$ to approach 1.
+A rigorous analytical analysis demonstrating the sharp transition of $\chi$ at the phase transition is provided in~\cite{supp}.

-To demonstrate the efficacy of this probe, we present numerical results in Fig.~\ref{fig4}(b) and Fig.~\ref{fig4}(c) for the case of depolarizing noise with $p = 0$ and $p = 0.1$, respectively.
-The critical points are determined to be $q_c = 0.362(2)$ and $q_c = 0.378(2)$, which are in agreement with the exact phase transition points.
+A key advantage of $\chi$ is that its measurement allows us to fully utilize each circuit realization and trajectory, circumventing the need for experimental control over noise locations or post-selection on measurement outcomes.
+The central idea is that the run with initial state $\sigma$ can be classically simulated by selecting it as a stabilizer state.
+When the unitary gates are Clifford gates, $\widetilde{\sigma_{A}^{m}}$ remains a stabilizer state, leading to the following expression for $\chi$: